fang-zhen/transfer-learning/README.md

 We provide the code for open set domain adaptation algorithm, Distribution Alignment with Open Difference (DAOD).
-You just need to modify the path and run in matlab.
+You just need to modify the path and run in matlab (we implement our code in MATLAB R2019a).
-MATLAB R2019a